jtunnicl/GRATE/nesi-project/README.md

 There is a (small) overhead to creating a `vector` and resizing it.
 Since these function get called a large number of times, making this change resulted in a reasonable performance improvement.

+The `ktot` array values were calculated twice; the second calculation was removed (i.e. values from the first calculation were reused) as part of this change too.